-Bundling radio and digital is cost-effective.
+Bundling linear and digital is cost-effective.

 Fewer vendors means fewer headaches.

-Their competitors are buying from radio reps.
+Their competitors are buying from linear sellers.

 Another study found that 47% of radio buyers plan to invest in new forms of marketing, and 66% are more likely to purchase a new type of digital marketing.

 Why do these numbers matter to your advertisers?
 They don’t want to be left behind.
-Their peers see the value in a collective approach to radio and digital advertising.
+Their peers see the value in a collective approach to linear and digital advertising.
 Failing to follow suit could put them at a competitive disadvantage.